The ABC Data Exchange

 Residents with lower household incomes were less likely to have employer-provided health insurance.

-Nearly 80% of adults with household incomes greater than $100,000 have insurance through their employer compared to less than 20% of adults with household incomes of $20,000 or less.
+Nearly 80% of adults with household incomes greater than $100,000 had insurance through their employer in 2023, compared to 19% with household incomes of $20,000 or less.

 Uninsured Individuals